spyderbat/spyctl/docs/tutorials/policy_management.rst

     will happen when a violation occurs.
 The full
     |responses| documentation can be found :ref:`here<Response_Actions>`.

-For example, to add an action, edit your policy file:
+For example, to add a default webhook action, edit your policy file:

 .. code-block:: console

     $ vim python_srv_policy.yaml

-And add a webhook |action| to the ``actions`` list.
+And add a webhook |action| to the ``default`` list.

 .. code-block:: yaml